-FINANCIAL ASSISTANCE

-FOR STUDENTS IN HEALTH CARE PROGRAMS
+FINANCIAL ASSISTANCE FOR STUDENTS IN HEALTH CARE PROGRAMS

-The Ministry of Health has established a bursary program to assist students enrolled in health care programs such as Medical Laboratory, Diploma Nursing, and Practical Nursing.
+The Ministry of Health has established a bursary program to assist students enrolled in health care programs such as Medical Laboratory and Nursing Programs.
 The bursary totals \$150 per month for every month the student is in training.
 Students are not eligible for the bursary, however, if they are already sponsored by Canada Employment and Immigration Commission or if they are being paid as an employee of a hospital during a practicum spent in that hospital.

-In order to receive this bursary, students at CNC must obtain the Student Subsidy Verification form at the Student Services Office at the end of each month, have it signed by their instructor, and return it to Student Services.
+In order to receive this bursary, students at CNC must obtain the Student Subsidy Verification form at the Registrar's Office at the end of each month, have it signed by their instructor, and return it to the Registrar's Office.